Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Enter all new information, including a new avatar, and submit the updated recipe.
 1. Check over the newly edited recipe for all updated information.
 1. Click the **Delete Recipe** button.
-1. Enter recipe's name and click **delete** button.
+1. Enter recipe's name and click the modal's **delete** button.
-1. Click on the deleted recipe's name in the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes**.
+1. Once the **Profile** page opens, click on the deleted recipe's name in the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes**.
 1. The application should prompt you with the response, "Sorry this recipe has been removed".

 #### Document Result(s):
-1. An user account was created to fullfill the test's requirments, record:
+1. A user account was created to fullfill the test's requirments, record:
     + The username, email address of the account, and that this is a test account.
 1. If the recipe created was not viewable, record:
-    + The recipe name and a brief description of the problem.
+    + The test name, recipe name and a brief description of the problem.
 1. If the recipe did not update properly, record:
-    + The recipe name, the content that didnt update correctly, and a brief description of the problem.
+    + The test name, recipe name, the content that didnt update correctly, and a brief description of the problem.
 1. If the recipe did not delete properly, record:
-    + The recipe name and a brief description of the problem.
+    + The test name, recipe name and a brief description of the problem.
+1. If the missing recipe message did not flash, record:
+    + The test name, recipe name, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: